thelkarsumit/project-repo/azure/active_directory_docs/05_group_policies_and_organizational_units.md

 Group Policies and Organizational Units provide administrators with powerful tools to manage and secure Active Directory environments.
 By understanding how to design OUs, apply GPOs, and troubleshoot issues, you can ensure your AD environment is efficient and compliant with organizational requirements.

 ---

-This chapter includes **practical examples, troubleshooting steps, and best practices** to make it a complete learning resource for Group Policies and OUs.
-Let me know if you'd like to dive deeper into any specific section or concept!